wp-plugins/customizer-theme-switcher/readme.txt

 == Changelog ==
 See full details here: https://plugins.trac.wordpress.org/log/customizer-theme-switcher.

+= 1.0.1 =
+* Put in a kill switch so the plugin doesn't do anything once this code is brought into WordPress core

 = 1.0 =
 * Iterate on the themes section heading display, more work coming there
 * Contain keyboard focus in the theme details modal